Up to 60% off sofas & mattresses — limited‑time deals.

 Removable, machine-washable cover

-Wide armrests are genuinely usable
+Wide armrests are genuinely useful

-Bulky arms increase overall footprint
+Bulky arms increase the overall footprint

 Polyester cover can feel warm in long sessions